Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Introduction

 Several works have investigated the relationship between the phase difference of tandem flapping foils and the propulsive performance.
-As studied by Cong et al. \cite{Cong2020}, the performance of the downstream foil is affected significantly by the phase difference between the upstream and the downstream foil for streamwise gap distances of 0.25-0.75 chord lengths at $Re = 200$.
-Studies carried out by Sampath et al. \cite{Sampath2020} at $Re = 36500$ have revealed that the downstream foil generates more thrust than the upstream foil when it lags by a quarter cycle, but performs worse if it leads by the same amount.
-It has also been found that the downstream foil generates maximum thrust when the flapping of both the foils is in-phase \cite{Lua_2016} at $Re = 5000$.
+As studied by \citet{Cong2020}, the performance of the downstream foil is affected significantly by the phase difference between the upstream and the downstream foil for streamwise gap distances of 0.25-0.75 chord lengths at $Re = 200$.
+Studies carried out by \citet{Sampath2020} at $Re = 36500$ have revealed that the downstream foil generates more thrust than the upstream foil when it lags by a quarter cycle, but performs worse if it leads by the same amount.
+It has also been found that the downstream foil generates maximum thrust when the flapping of both the foils is in-phase at $Re = 5000$ by \citet{Lua_2016}.
+Propulsive performance of in-line multiple foils with fixed spacing of $g/c = 0.25$ at Reynolds numbers of $500$ and $1000$ were considered by \citet{HAN2022103422} where the effects of phase difference and Reynolds number were investigated.